About

 In 1715, a hurricane sent Spanish galleon ships laden with gold and treasure to the bottom of the sea.
 Now, you can explore recovered riches and artifacts from the ill-fated voyage at the McLarty Treasure Museum.

-This charming museum, located south of Sebastian Inlet State Park, occupies the historic grounds of the "Survivors & Salvager's Camp – 1715 Fleet," offering visitors a captivating journey through time.
+This charming museum at Sebastian Inlet State Park occupies the historic grounds of the "Survivors & Salvager's Camp – 1715 Fleet."
+A visit offers guests a captivating journey through time.

-The exhibits showcase the material wealth lost in the depths and pay homage to the resilience of those who survived against all odds.
-With each artifact, the McLarty Treasure Museum becomes a portal to the past, inviting visitors to immerse themselves in the maritime history that unfolded centuries ago.
+The exhibits showcase the wealth lost in the depths and pay homage to those who survived against all odds.
+Each artifact becomes a portal to the past, inviting you to immerse in the maritime history that unfolded centuries ago.

 Visitors to the Treasure Coast find themselves standing in the very place where history left its indelible mark, and the museum serves as a bridge connecting the present to a time when the seas told stories of tragedy and triumph.